SciRooPlot/SciRooPlot/README.md

 Rationale
 ---------
 You may think: "Why do I need a plotting framework?
-I am using ROOT and have my own plotting macros."
+I am using ROOT and have my own set of plotting macros."\
-Of course you may be right, but what did you just say?
+Of course you are right, but what did you just say?
 Macros?
 Plural?
-Here everything starts!
+Here the mess begins!
-Suffering from tons of different macros to plot your data, the pain when a tiny change in style needs to be introduced in every macro, the mess of lots of different input root files, the re-thinking how to get a plot out of complex folder hierarchy's, the waiting for all plots to be produced although you only want a single one, all of the aforementioned and more is automatically solved and managed within this Plotting Framework.
+This PlottingFramework aims to simplify plotting by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).

-So, this Plotting Framework aims to simplify plotting by adding a level of abstraction on top of the mighty [ROOT data analysis framework](https://github.com/root-project/root).
+The goal is that you no longer have to suffer maintaining tons of different plotting macros, the pain when a tiny change in style needs to be introduced in every macro, the logistical challenge when handling lots of different input root files, the struggle to determine how to best get a histogram out of complex folder hierarchies, or the long waiting periods when your program produces all of your plots at once although you only want a single one of them.

 Everybody is welcome to use this software, report bugs or contribute new features.